core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * info and L are as defined in {{Section 3.2.1 of RFC8613}}.
 That is:

-   - The 'alg_aead' element of the 'info' array takes the value of AEAD Algorithm from the Common Context.
+   - The 'alg_aead' element of the 'info' array takes the value of AEAD Algorithm from the Common Context (see {{ssec-common-context-aead-alg}}).

-   - L  and the 'L' element of the 'info' array are the size of the key for the AEA Algorithm from the Common Context, in bytes.
+   - L  and the 'L' element of the 'info' array are the size of the key for the AEAD Algorithm from the Common Context (see {{ssec-common-context-aead-alg}}), in bytes.

 If EdDSA asymmetric keys are used, the Edward coordinates are mapped to Montgomery coordinates using the maps defined in {{Sections 4.1 and 4.2 of RFC7748}}, before using the X25519 and X448 functions defined in {{Section 5 of RFC7748}}.
 For further details, see {{montgomery}}.
 ECC assymetric keys in Montgomery or Weirstrass form are used directly in the key agreement algorithm without coordinate mapping.